ValeriaLG/FairfaxTailorsMobile/README.md

 # FairfaxTailorsMobile
 A mobile app to showcase the products of Fairfax Tailors.
+A demo can be viewed here on the [Fairfax Demo Environment](https://expo.io/@fairfaxt/FairfaxTailors).

 ## Developing